 Twitter still matters if you expect your business to become an online authority.

-If you’re looking at social media from a purely outreach-focused perspective, there’s no getting around the fact that, with over 300 million monthly active users, Twitter has plenty to offer.
+If you’re looking at social media from a purely outreach-focused perspective, there’s no getting around the fact that Twitter has plenty to offer.
+The platform has 38 million users in the U.S. alone.

-Beyond the focus on outreach, there’s another great reason to focus on Twitter.
-By design, Twitter lends itself to audience interaction that’s quick, consistent, and impactful.
+Beyond the outreach potential, there’s another great reason to focus on Twitter: by design, Twitter lends itself to audience interaction that’s quick, consistent, and impactful.

 This means that you shouldn’t just hope to get random followers.
 You should end up with targeted, engaged followers.